jharmer-rms/iconathon/README.md

-# Iconathon
+# Iconathon *Light*

-Iconathon is an icon task runner that turns Sketch files into icon formats for all various platforms.
-Iconathon will…
+Iconathon Light is an icon task runner that turns a directory of svg icons into an icon font.

-- Export to SVG for Android and the web, and PDF for iOS.
-- Allow for different weights, the thickness of the line in the icon.
-- Allow for different bounding boxes and margins.

-_NOTE: Iconathon only works with OSX and [Sketch](http://bohemiancoding.com/sketch/).
+_NOTE: Iconathon Light only works with OSX.
-Sorry!
-This is primarily an internal script that we use where we control the environment and software used._

 ## Set Up